aarontrom/friendica/doc/FAQ-admin.md

     bin/console dbstructure update

-if there occur any errors, please contact the [support forum](https://forum.friendi.ca/profile/helpers).
+if there occur any errors, please contact the [Friendica Support group](https://forum.friendi.ca/profile/helpers) or discuss in the [Friendica Admins group](https://forum.friendi.ca/profile/admins).